Availability - A churn problem that turned out to be an architecture problem

 What is Mode

-Why this phase mattered: product goals and how we measured them
+Goals and how we measured them

-Shift Payment activation: +20pp lift
+Shift Payment activation: +8% relative lift

 Modes validated at scale.